 SP 1.4 "Determine Estimates of Effort and Cost" - Determining estimates of effort and cost involves using planning parameters, models, and historical data to develop estimates for cost, schedule and effort.
 Models and historical data are applied to the size, activities, and other planning parameters to determine effort and cost.
 Historical data include the cost, effort, and schedule data from previously executed projects plus appropriate scaling parameters to account for differing project sizes and complexities.
 Unprecedented efforts present more risk, require more research to develop a reasonable basis of estimate, and require more management reserve.

 ADAM SAVAGE'S WORKSHOP

 Step One: Make a List

-project plan, you're going to get it wrong.
+If you think any detail is too small to write down in your initial project plan, you're going to get it wrong.